jimfoltz/SketchUp-Portable-Plugins-Loader/README.md

 Windows script file to launch SketchUp and load plugins from a portable location.

-If you do not have admin privelege on a PC, you are not able to  install all the great SketchUp plugins out there.
+If you do not have admin privilege on a PC, you are not able to  install all the great SketchUp plugins out there.
 I wanted a shortcut to start SketchUp and load my plugins.

 * RunSketchUp.bat - Starts SketchUp and looks in the current directory for the "load_plugins.rb" file.